Speedwell Motor Car Company: History

 From 1910, Speedwell was manufacturing light and heavy duty delivery trucks as well.
 Most of the 4,000 Speedwells built during the lifetime of the company were sold from 1909 to mid-1912.
 In 1911, Speedwell built a closed two-door, dubbed a sedan, which was the first recorded use of the term.
-Pierce Schenck turned his interest to malleable iron, and soon after, Gilbert Loomis left Dayton.

-Cyrus E. Mead designed a rotary-valve engine and supporters bought into Speedwell Motor Car Company to get it into production.
-The Mead people pushed through a rotary-valve car, while the Speedwell people insisted that a standard poppet-valve car be offered as well, resulting in both types being offered.
-In 1913, Cyrus Mead was killed in an automobile accident, which meant that any refinements needed to the engine would no receive the expertise of its inventor.
+After Pierce Schenck turned his interest to malleable iron and Gilbert Loomis left Dayton, Cyrus E. Mead designed a rotary-valve engine that Speedwell put into production in addition to its standard poppet-valve car, resulting in both types being offered.
+In 1913, however, Mead was killed in an automobile accident, leaving others, less familiar with the engine, to try to attend to the need for refinements to is design.

 In March 1913, the Great Dayton Flood put the Speedwell plant out of action for several months.
-The dealer agencies for Speedwell was initially very strong, but dealers left in large numbers when their deliveries slowed down.
-The rotary-valve six-cylinder model was also not selling well.
+When deliveries slowed down as a result, and with rotary-valve models not selling well, dealers left in large numbers.
 Bankruptcy was declared early in 1915.

 The Speedwell factory was leased to the Recording and Computing Machines Company and was later sold to the W. M. Pattison Supply Company.
 The repair parts and business of Speedwell was acquired by the Puritan Machine Company, headed by A. O. Dunk who made a practice of buying failed automobile companies.
 The factory site later hosted a Delco factory.
 The Speedwell factory buildings are not extant.
 About 12 Speedwells are known to be extant.